trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

 - Base `AsyncProcessor`, `Flow`, and `FlowProcessor` callable-plus-newable export assertions are compatibility boundaries unless the public constructor API is intentionally redesigned.
+- TrustGraph `PubSubBackend` / backend `PubSub` service is a broker adapter boundary for NATS/Pulsar-style topics, acknowledgement, schema codecs, and backend lifecycle.
+Effect's native `PubSub` can replace in-process fanout helpers, but not the distributed broker abstraction by itself.

 ## Acceptance For Final Loop Completion